stevedonovan/Microlight/readme.md

     > = t
     {10,20,30,40,50}

-To insert multiple values into a position within an array, use `inject`.
+To insert multiple values into a position within an array, use `insertvalues`.
 It works like `table.insert`, except that the third argument is an array of values.
 If you do want to overwrite values, then use `true` for the fourth argument:

     > t = {10,20,30,40,50}
-    > inject(t,2,{11,12})
+    > insertvalues(t,2,{11,12})
     > = t
     {10,11,12,20,30,40,50}
-    > inject(t,3,{2,3},true)
+    > insertvalues(t,3,{2,3},true)
     > = t
     {10,11,2,3,30,40,50}

 (Please note that the _original_ table is modified by these functions.)

-`import` has a few tricks up its sleeve; if the second argument is a string, then it's assumed to be a module name to be passed to `require()`.
+`update' is also known as `import` and has a few tricks up its sleeve; if the second argument is a string, then it's assumed to be a module name to be passed to `require()`.
 So this both brings in LuaFileSystem and imports its functions into the global table:

     > import(_G,'lfs')